mika-alaoutinen/kiskotaan-backend/readme.md

 Kiskotaan backend is a disc golf scorekeeping application that consists of several microservices.
 The services are written in Java using Quarkus and Spring Boot frameworks.

 ## Microservices
+- `Queries` service on port 8080.
+  - Consolidates GET requests to different resources into one service.
+  - Maintains a read-only replica of the datasets (courses, players and score cards) in other services.
 - `Players` service on port `8081`.
   - CRUD operations for players.
 - `Courses` service on port `8082`.